Sing a New Psalm:

 the popes inspire us—an inclusive view of the citizens of Zion

 Psalm 87 presents an exceptionally broad view of the peoples who are registered as natives of the city of Zion.
-In “The Foundation of God’s Plan” on page 76 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers, an excerpt from a papal audience, Pope St. John Paul II explains that this Psalm identifies all peoples of the earth as belonging to God: “This is the official juridical expression which at that time declared that a person was a native of a specific city, and as such, entitled to enjoy all the civil rights of that people.”
+In “The Foundation of God’s Plan” on page 78 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers, an excerpt from a papal audience, Pope St. John Paul II explains that this psalm identifies all peoples of the earth as belonging to God: “This is the official juridical expression which at that time declared that a person was a native of a specific city, and as such, entitled to enjoy all the civil rights of that people.”
 Consider what rights are provided by God to his people.

 something else to think about

 Psalm 87 describes the city of God and its inhabitants.
-More information about this image appears in “Jerusalem as a Type” on page 76 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
+More information about this image appears in “Jerusalem as a Type” on page 78 in Sing a New Psalm: Communicating with God Through the Prayers of the Church—Volume I: Lauds & Vespers.
 How would you explain to someone who is interested in learning more about your Catholic faith why it is that Christians as well as Jews consider the holy city of Jerusalem to be the mother of the children of God?

 ex libris—a good book to read in conjunction with this Bible study

-The Lord Reigns: A Theological Handbook to the Psalms by James L. Mays provides insight into the Psalms as an aid to understanding the importance of the ancient Hebrew view of one God who rules over all of time and space.
-Mays interprets the phrase “the LORD reigns” as the unifying concept underlying all of the Psalms.
-This makes the Psalms extremely relevant for anyone seeking to follow Christ the King in a secular world that generally doesn’t recognize this foundational belief of Christianity.
+The Lord Reigns: A Theological Handbook to the Psalms by James L. Mays provides insight into the psalms as an aid to understanding the importance of the ancient Hebrew view of one God who rules over all of time and space.
+Mays interprets the phrase “the LORD reigns” as the unifying concept underlying all of the psalms.
+This makes the psalms extremely relevant for anyone seeking to follow Christ the King in a secular world that generally doesn’t recognize this foundational belief of Christianity.
 Mays’ thought-provoking book offers clear rewards for anyone seeking to understand more about how the Old Testament concept of God as King applies to the practice of Christianity.
 Read excerpts and learn more about The Lord Reigns and other works related to Bible study at ex libris—main bookshelf.
 Learn more about the Old Testament precursor to Jesus’ kingdom in the Turning to God’s Word Catholic Bible study The United Kingdom of Israel: Saul, David & Solomon Foreshadow Christ the King.

 read the Catechism—Church teaching about the reign of Christ the King

-Paragraphs 680–682 in the Catechism of the Catholic Church explain in a nutshell the end of time.
+Paragraph 680 through paragraph 682 in the Catechism of the Catholic Church explain in a nutshell the end of time.

 680 Christ the Lord already reigns through the Church, but all things of this world are not yet subjected to him.
 The triumph of Christ’s kingdom will not come about without one last assault by the powers of evil.